mystsoftware/myst-help-center/platform-configuration/webtier/advanced/README.md

 To apply the changes without doing a reprovision:
 1. Run `configure-webtier` as a custom action
 2. Restart all servers
+3. Notice that any `moduleconf` files have been replaced and automatically copied to all servers.

 ### What about httpd.conf, ssh.conf and admin.conf?

+Performing advanced customisations to `httpd.conf`, `admin.conf` and `sshd.conf` is not as straight forward as defining custom routing rules under `moduleconf`.
+For this reason, it is preferable to define all customisation via `moduleconf`.
+In an event this approach is not feasible, it would be possible to customise these files using the combination of a template and a custom action which executes the template customisation.
 To update these files you would need to
 1. create a template and register it as a custom action (e.g. `Plain text` type at `resources/custom/httpd/httpd.conf`)
 2. create a custom action (e.g. `update-webtier-httpd-conf`) which programmatically takes the template and writes it to the desired location